Aaron98990/ways-of-the-game/restarts.md

 > - kicking or carrying the ball away, or provoking a confrontation by deliberately touching the ball after the referee has stopped play
 > - taking a free kick from the wrong position to force a retake

-Time-wasting offen falls into this category.
+Time-wasting often falls into this category.
 The referee must be aware that in close games, the winning team will try to go slower and should push the team to go faster.
 If they ignore those commands, the referee should not hesitate on punishing the offense.
 - [A player attempts to waste time by taking over 30 seconds to take a free kick and is cautioned.](https://www.youtube.com/watch?v=DDBtmd86jPc&list=PL4OiywE4asSeoUa31AgCWC5tauGkE4uFj&index=10)
 - [The player keeps dribbling the ball although the restart belongs to the other team.
 The player is cautioned.](https://www.youtube.com/watch?v=IsPq6DlxrG0&list=PL4OiywE4asSeoUa31AgCWC5tauGkE4uFj&index=18)
 - [During a substitution the player takes longer than necessary to leave the field.
 The player is cautioned.](https://www.youtube.com/watch?v=ilHTBKTW-Kg&list=PL4OiywE4asSeoUa31AgCWC5tauGkE4uFj&index=20)
 - [The player provokes a confrontation by blocking the opponent from getting the ball to restart play.
 The player should be cautioned.](https://youtu.be/5OJfbYQtKtk?t=4061)

 The referee channel has a list of 21 videos of examples of this that are available [here](https://www.youtube.com/playlist?list=PL4OiywE4asSeoUa31AgCWC5tauGkE4uFj).
-A referee may be able to give a public warning before giving a caution, esspecially in cases with limited tactical impact (e.g. kicking the ball towards the goal after offside is called).
+A referee may be able to give a public warning before giving a caution, especially in cases with limited tactical impact (e.g. kicking the ball towards the goal after offside is called).

 ## Failure to respect distance